These days there are many options out there to promote your business and share your ideas–from websites to native applications in marketplaces.

 Distribution of your content is more flexible and agile with web development as there are no stringent app store requirements and content restrictions to follow.
 Often times, your application will fall through the cracks in the app marketplaces as it is overshadowed by the glitz of major-league developers.

-The biggest draw of reach with web development lies in the power of utilizing SEO techniques to target your audience.
+The biggest draw of reach when you learn web development lies in the power of utilizing SEO techniques to target your audience.
 Search engines do not have access to the closed environments of applications and thus, native applications take a backseat to the focused SEO marketing and advertising that websites can capitalize on.

-In terms of presenting a uniform design, web development is a lot easier to manage and execute.
+In terms of presenting a uniform design, when you learn web development you’ll find them a lot easier to manage and execute.

-How easy is web development compared to that?
+How easy is it when you learn web development compared to that?

 Your website only has to be built once with cross-browser support and it will be useable on every device.
 There is a lot of ease and speed in building your application and reaching your audience quicker!